savadha2/Motion-Planning-for-Autonomous-Cars-Quick-Reference/README.md

 # Motion-Planning-for-Autonomous-Cars-Quick-Reference
 Notes on various Motion Planning topics for Self Driving Car

 Written for my own use.
+It is work in progress
-The main file generated is called Motion_Planning_for_Autonomous_Cars__Quick_Reference.pdf.pdf
+The main file generated is called Motion_Planning_for_Autonomous_Cars__Quick_Reference.pdf

 Notations are inconsistent and references are missing